zuoyi93/ProSGPV/README.md

 The paper that proposed the one- and two-stage algorithms:

-	To be put on Arxiv
+	To be put on arXiv.org

 The papers regarding the second generation of p values: